 These amendments arise out of the recommendations of the adopted Pulse Corridor Plan, an analysis of the existing zoning ordinance and its application across the city, and an extensive public engagement process, both for the plan and for this area rezoning.
 There is significant building activity in the Central Business District which continues to move west into Monroe Ward and expansion of VCU's Monroe Park campus has stretched east of Belvidere into Monroe Ward.
 While Monroe Ward is home to an array of historic structures, there are also a significant number of surface parking lots, several of which take up entire blocks.
 This proactive rezoning process is in order to ensure that new development is in keeping with the principles of the Pulse Plan.

 Master Plan

-The area for this rezoning is part of the Arts District Station Area in the Pulse Corridor Plan, an adopted amendment to the City's Master Plan.
-The Pulse Plan Future Land Use map labels the area as "Downtown Mixed Use".
+The area for this rezoning is part of the Arts District Station Area in the Pulse Corridor Plan, which the Pulse Plan Future Land Use map labels as "Downtown Mixed Use".